Student Score Reporting

 Summative Alternate ELPAC

-The SSR shows the student’s results on the Summative Alternate ELPAC, the state assessment of ELP for students with the most significant cognitive disabilities.
+The SSR shows the student’s results on the Summative Alternate ELPAC, the state assessment of ELP for EL students with the most significant cognitive disabilities.
 The Summative Alternate ELPAC provides information about the student’s annual progress toward ELP.

 Reporting Proficiency